ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

     For some key-encapsulation algorithms, the shared secret is also suitable for use as a key in cryptographic operations such as encryption.
     Refer to the documentation of individual key-encapsulation algorithms for more information.

-    The ``encapsulation`` data is sent to the other participant, who uses the decapsulation key to extract another copy of the shared secret key.
+    The output ``ciphertext`` is to be sent to the other participant, who uses the decapsulation key to extract another copy of the shared secret key.

 .. function:: psa_decapsulate

     .. summary::
-        Use a private key to decapsulate a shared secret key from encapsulation data.
+        Use a private key to decapsulate a shared secret key from a ciphertext.

     .. param:: psa_key_id_t key
         Identifier of the key to use for the decapsulation.